 Through the generous gift of the George Friedland Foundation of Philadelphia, Pennsylvania, the George Friedland Loan Fund was established at St. John's College in 1954.
-Students may arrange to borrow up to \$250 in any one academic year, as far as funds may be available.
+Students may arrange to borrow up to \$250 in any one academic year.
 Loans are without interest, except in the case of default.
 They are repayable according to a definite schedule of payments, commencing with the first salaried position which the individual obtains after leaving St. John's College or a graduate or professional school.
-Preference is given to upper-classmen in order of seniority.
+Preference is given to upperclassmen in order of seniority.